 RESULTS

 A total of 150 samples were collected and examined for this study.
 Out of the 150 samples, 39(26%) were infected by six species of gastrointestinal helminth parasites, which comprises of three Cestodes and three Nematodes.
-Eimmeria spp was not found in this study.
+Eimeria spp. was not found in this study.

-Table 1 shows the site where these parasites were found.
-The Cestodes parasites present in the chickens were Choanotaenia infundibulum, 3(7.69%), Rallietina tetragoma, 7(17.98%) and Davainea proglottina, 4(10.26%); of which Rallietina tetragoma was the most abundant Cestode parasite found among the sampled chickens.
-Likewise, the Nematode parasites present were Strongiloidis avium, 10(25.64%), Trichostrongylus tenuis, 9(23.08%) and Capillaria annulata, 6(15.38%); of which Strongiloidis avium was the most abundant Nematode found among the sampled chickens as shown in Table 2.
+Table 1. shows the site where these parasites were found.
+The Cestodes parasites present in the chickens were Choanotaenia infundibulum 3(7.69%), Rallietina tetragoma 7(17.98%) and Davainea proglottina 4(10.26%); of which Rallietina tetragoma was the most abundant Cestode parasite found among the sampled chickens.
+Likewise, the Nematode parasites present were Strongiloidis avium 10(25.64%), Trichostrongylus tenuis 9(23.08%) and Capillaria annulata 6(15.38%); of which Strongiloidis avium was the most abundant Nematode found among the sampled chickens as shown in Table 2.

 Table 1.
 Parasites species and site of infection.